nicksexton/taskswitching/README.md

 #### gui_import_direct branch ####
 trying to make parameter import simpler by using the treestore directly

+* GsStroopParameters object - model parameters
+defined within gs_stroop.h
+function for setting default parameters (ie., from gs_stroop_default_parameters.h) defined in gs_stroop_model.c used as a data member of PdpSimulation future development might require a number of params sets - need to include some linked list functionality? however - parameters are envisaged to be portable across alternative models of task switching

 #### gui_import branch ####
 some functions (pdp_import etc) written to implement parameter import via a hash table.